MarounHaddad/Classifying-restaurants-by-state/README.md

 </p>
 <p align="center"  ><em>Figure 3- Percentage of closed restaurants in the Golden Square area of Montreal Vs the Old Port.</em></p>

 First, we start by looking at the stability of the different regions in Montreal.
-By stability, we mean the percentage of restaurants that are closed in a certain region.
+By stability, we mean the percentage of restaurants that are "closed" in a certain region.
 We divide Montreal into zones according to the first part of the postal codes in the area (for example, Old Port: H2Y).
-We notice that some zones are stable (Old Port), with a low number of closed restaurants, while others are not stable and have a high number of closures (Golden Square), Figure 3.
+We notice that some zones are stable (example, Old Port - Figure 3), with a low number of closed restaurants, while others are not stable and have a high number of closures (example, Golden Square - Figure 3).

 <p align="center">
 <img  width="65%" src="https://github.com/MarounHaddad/Classifying-restaurants-by-state/blob/main/images/zonepourcentage.png">